Dengyuemed/dengyuemed.github.io/_posts/2026-03-02-from-price-to-reliability-china-pharma-procurement.md

 categories: supply-chain
 description: "An analysis of how stability, compliance, and system capability are replacing price as the central driver in global specialty pharmaceutical procurement."
 ---
+## From Price to Reliability
+### How China Is Reshaping Global Pharmaceutical Procurement

 ![China Pharmaceutical Supply Chain](/assets/images/hongkong-pharma-license.png)